How to position your construction company for success

 The most important questions

-Construction owners and managers are appropriately monitoring and containing nonessential costs right now; however, one activity that needs to be prioritized and deemed essential is strategic planning.
-Companies that are successful in the next several years will be those that take a step back today, mid-crisis, and ask themselves direct, strategic questions about the market and about themselves.
+The answer lies in strategic planning – an exercise that must be prioritized and deemed essential.
+Companies that find success in the next several years will be those that take a step back today and ask themselves direct, strategic questions about the market and about themselves.

-The first step is to gather your leadership team together to ask the following questions:
+The first step toward creating an effective future-focused strategy is to bring your leadership team together to ask the following questions:

-- What will our target markets look like in the next five years?
+- What might our target markets look like in the next five years?

 - What are our core strengths in each of our markets and service offerings?